yungyuc/ynote/nsd/09moderncpp/moderncpp.rst

       }

   private:
-      void inner2(size_t start, size_t len, std::vector<Data> & ret)
+      // Caller does not see this private helper that takes an output argument. void inner2(size_t start, size_t len, std::vector<Data> & ret) {
-      {
           std::cout << "** Accumulator::inner2 begins with " << start << std::endl;